Alice Lee Moqué: Health and eugenics

 Alice Lee Moqué was a founding member of the National Congress of Mothers and at one time its vice president.

 She spoke at the first convocation of the National Congress of Mothers in Washington, D.C., held February 17–19, 1897.
 The congress was attended by over 2,000 people: "mothers, but also fathers, teachers, laborers and legislators".

 Alice spoke on "Reproduction and Natural Law."
 She asserted that childhood health should no longer be seen as a result of some ineffable divine design but rather as a logical and predictable result of natural laws governing parental health.
 She advocated for universal health education to promote a higher standard of health.
 People looking for a prospective mate should assess their "mental, moral and physical status" and suitability as parents.
 Prospective parents should educate themselves and follow a healthy lifestyle, insofar as it is possible, so as to produce healthy children.
 Such a duty was owed both to one's children and to society at large.
 According to this line of reasoning, the health and education of the mother were essential to the health of her children, and women were therefore encouraged to educate themselves and become physically fit.
 Moqué explicitly states that those who do not wish to become parents should be free not to do so; informed and willing motherhood is hailed as "an intelligent realization of the divine plan of reproduction, a perfect, purposed maternity."

-At the second convocation of the National Congress of Mothers in Washington, D.C., held May 2–7, 1898, she spoke on "The Mistakes of Mothers".
+At the second convocation of the National Congress of Mothers in Washington, DC, held May 2–7, 1898, she spoke on "The Mistakes of Mothers".

 Alice was the first woman to be invited to address the American Medical Association, which she did at a conference held June 6–9, 1899.
 Her address, "Restrictive marriage legislation from the standpoint of the wife, mother and home" was printed in The Journal of the American Medical Association."
 Again, her address dealt with science, society, and eugenics.
-She criticized "blind conservatism", arguing that "to the student of biology, sociology, and ethnology, the institution we call marriage... is identical in purpose" to mating in the lower animals.
+She criticized "blind conservatism", arguing that "to the student of biology, sociology, and ethnology, the institution we call marriage...is identical in purpose" to mating in the lower animals.
 She advocated mandatory blood tests before marriage to detect sexually transmitted diseases such as syphilis, which was untreatable and caused horrific birth defects.
 She asserted that ethicists must someday recognize "rights of the unborn", and supported sterilization if heredity or disease was likely to cause "a crime against progeny".

 In her article "An educated maternity", published in The Westminster Review of 1900, it is clear that she looks to science as a means of progressive change and remediation of society's ills.